 Not refuse you health insurance - private health insurance is 'community-rated'.
 This means that everyone is entitled to buy the same product, at the same price (except for Lifetime Health Cover - see below), and is guaranteed the right to renew their policy.
 A health insurer cannot refuse to insure you or refuse to sell you any policy you want to buy on any basis, regardless of your health or how likely you are to claim.

 Lifetime Health Cover (LHC) is an exception to community rating - you will have to pay a higher premium if you have a LHC loading.
 The cost of premiums for similar cover may vary between insurers.

 Private health insurance is different from life, trauma and disability insurance.
 These insurances are 'risk-rated' rather than 'community-rated' and generally offer lump-sum payments in the event of specific illness or loss.
 They are not a substitute for private health insurance.

-Change their premiums and rules - if your health insurer changes your policy, they are required to tell you about any change that might be detrimental to the interests of an insured person; and they must update the policy's Private Health Information Statement.
+Change their premiums and rules - if your health insurer changes your policy, they are required to tell you about any change that might be detrimental to your interests; and they must update the policy's Private Health Information Statement.